Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Discussion and conclusion

-Potential applications of above physical findings are as follows: (i) Based on features of NOMF and NOEF, shock front and perturbed interface during RMI evolution can be physically captured in the numerical experiments. (ii) The magnetic field intensity $B_{0,C}$, corresponding to the minimum value $\bar D_{T,min}$ of global averaged TNE intensity just after the re-shock stage, can be used as the critical magnetic field intensity to inhibit the development of RMI interface. (iii) From the perspective of entropy production rate, the magnetic field intensity $B_{0,C}$, corresponding to the minimum value of entropy production rate caused by heat conduction just after the re-shock stage, plays the same role.
-The future work includes two-fluid DBM where the ion and electrons are considered separately and Prantl number adjustable plasma DBM, etc.
+Potential applications of the above physical findings are as follows: (i) Based on features of NOMF and NOEF, shock front and perturbed interface during RMI evolution can be physically captured in the numerical experiments. (ii) The magnetic field intensity $B_{0,C}$, corresponding to the minimum value $\bar D_{T,min}$ of global average TNE intensity just after the re-shock stage, can be used as the critical magnetic field intensity to inhibit the development of RMI interface. (iii) From the perspective of entropy production rate, the magnetic field intensity $B_{0,C}$, corresponding to the minimum value of entropy production rate caused by heat conduction just after the re-shock stage, plays the same role.